catalyst/moodle-local_integrity/README.md

 # Academic integrity #

 This plugin allows enabling academic integrity statement upon commencing moodle URLs.
 A notice appears in a modal pop up window.
 Users must agree to the statement, otherwise they will be redirected to a related course page.
+Once agreed in a context, the statement won't be displayed again, unless reset manually by administrators.

 ## Versions and branches ##